vkbo/novelWriter/README.md

 from [python.org/downloads](https://www.python.org/downloads/).
 Remember to select "Add Python to PATH" during the installation.

+The script `setup_windows.bat` can be used to create desktop and start menu icons for novelWriter.
+The script will also install dependencies for you from PyPi.

 ## Debugging

 If you need to debug novelWriter, you must run it from the command line.
 It takes a few parameters,